BlackSheepCalvin/CodingStyles/Experiment details.md

 ### Second iteration / copy paste all variations and implement V2 requirements(?)
 **(Maybe don't include variations that are obviously already bad)**

+Alright, i think what i should do is the following: Even if my TDDBetter tests are usable for every variation... without having to change anything, or having to plan for it...
+I should still go ahead without tests for my variations.
+Expect of corse for the TDDBetter, which still should be tested.
+This way i can potentially still prove that without TDD (done right) your code will be bad.
+(Or not :D)

 Extra requirements (but have to do them in order!
 So "pretend to not know the future" rule!):

 1 Different strategies to count (best of n, ties count as win, ties count as .5, need to win by x)